 7.)
 Caramel and candied apples

 Looking for an attractive impulse buy that can up your farm’s profits?
 Candied and caramel apples are easy and attractive fall treats that people love.
 Kids can eat them while running around the market, and you’ll get a nice boost to your daily profits.
+Not only are they dead easy and cheap to make, but it makes your stall look more festive!

 8.)
 Homemade BBQ sauces

 Do you have the best BBQ sauce recipe in town?
 Bottle it up and give everybody a taste!
 Homemade sauces can be hot sellers, and they last longer than your typical market fare.
 That means you don’t have to worry about spoilage, and it’s a good way to get rid of tomatoes before they go off.
+People love secret recipes, and if your sauce is the best, they’ll be sure to tell everyone where to get it.

 9.)
 Cookies, muffins, and other baked goods